White hand typing on black keyboard saying What's Your Story

 You’ll do a lot of writing about things you’re uninterested in

 In college, you’ll be assigned and expected to write in a thorough and engaging manner on subjects that are your last choice of interest.
 The repetition of these tasks might occasionally cause you to feel that your passion for writing itself is devolving into a chore (this will pass).
 However, while feeling like a writing cog in the wheel, you’ll also begin to experience a powerful change.
 You’ll not only improve your writing by accommodating criticism, but you’ll develop a newfound perspective to critique your writing independently.
-After repeatedly writing, receiving feedback, and writing again, you’ll involuntarily develop an objective lens to view your writing through.
+After repeatedly writing, receiving feedback, and writing again, you’ll involuntarily develop an objective lens to view your writing.
 More importantly, writing is a muscle that requires frequent practice to build, and while you won’t always be writing about a subject you’re passionate about, your writing will always be in training to do so when the opportunity arises.

 You’ll have to adapt your writing

 Each professor will have a different writing philosophy, grading style, method of feedback, etc. You’ll develop techniques for your writing that have proven effective for one professor but are irrelevant to the standards of the next.
 These can range from minor details of how they prefer MLA formatting to more analytical standards like what constitutes a strong narrative tone.
 The majority of these standards will depend on the type of writing you’re majoring in, but the inconsistency will help you develop the flexibility to make changes in your writing process.
-Be reminded that in the professional world, you’ll always be required to adapt your writing to accommodate the standards of what or who you’re writing for, be it a newspaper, engineering company, or a novel you’re looking to be published.
+Be reminded that in the professional world, you’ll always be required to adapt your writing to accommodate the standards of what or who you’re writing for, be it a newspaper, engineering company, or a novel you’re looking to get published.

 Related: Writing Habits to Kick Before Going to College